 HISD has the burden of proving that providing a requested auxiliary aid or service would result in a fundamental alteration or an undue burden, and in HISD, the District Section 504/ADA coordinator is the designee who must make the determination that a particular auxiliary aid or service would result in a fundamental alteration in the nature of the service, program, or activity or result in undue financial or administration burden.

 The determination the requested service would result in an undue financial burden must be determined after considering all resources available for use by the HISD in funding and operation of the service, program, or activity.
 Such a determination must be accompanied by the decisionmaker's written statement of the reasons for concluding that the requested auxiliary aid or service would cause such alteration or burdens.

-Students or other persons needing assistance at the Hattie Mae White Educational Support Center may make a request to the Information Center.
+Students or other persons needing assistance may request assistance through Joan Anderson, director, Dyslexia and Section 504.
+She can be reached at 713-556-6844 and via email at jander13@houstonisd.org.
 Such requests should be made as early as possible in order to permit timely scheduling of the service.
-Persons or students needing assistance at schools may make a request for assistance to the administration of the school, which shall contact the School Support Office for scheduling of the service as soon as the need is identified.
-Additional information regarding this matter may be obtained by consulting FB1 (Regulation), which may be found at https://pol.tasb.org/Policy/Code/592?filter=FB1.
+Persons or students needing assistance at schools may make a request for assistance to the administration of the school, which shall contact the School Support Office for scheduling of the service as soon as possible.
+Additional information regarding this matter may be obtained by consulting FB2 (Regulation), which may be found at https://pol.tasb. org/Policy/Code/592?filter=FB2.